quasarframework/quasar-ui-qiconpicker/demo/src/markdown/iconpicker.md

   },
 ```

-Notice in the above code, the ares where the guard is reset with `this.loaded = false`.
+Notice in the above code, the areas where the guard is reset with `this.loaded = false`.

 You can see how this is handled on the **Icons** page.
 Remember, not all icon sets have been completed and PRs are very much welcomed.